How to Prepare for a Jet Ski (PWC) Instructor Course

 Therefore in summary make sure you have a practice of some of your slow speed manoeuvres and handling.
 Also be aware, just like driving a car it is only natural to pick up bad habits so have a check over the syllabus / Instructor Handbook to check you are practising things the right way.

-When running Jet ski Instructor Training at Jetski Safaris I am a firm believer of getting students used to teaching sessions from both a PWc and a Powerboat.
-This will hopefully prepare you for all scenarios once qualified whether going on to work onboard a SuperYacht or a land based RYA Training Centre.
-So that said it may also be worth getting comfortable driving a Powerboat.
-Whilst it is not a Pre-requisite, ideally students should be up to at least Powerboat Level 2 standard.
+When running Jet Ski Instructor Training at Jetski Safaris I am a firm believer of getting students used to teaching sessions from both a PWC and a Powerboat.
+This will hopefully prepare you for all scenarios once qualified whether going on to work onboard a Superyacht or at a land based RYA Training Centre.
+So that said it may also be worth getting comfortable driving a powerboat.
+Whilst it is not a pre-requisite, ideally students should be up to at least Powerboat Level 2 standard.

-If you feel you may need to work on any of the above points but don’t have access to a PWC or Powerboat then contact Jetski Safaris for prices and availability on Jet ski and Powerboart Experience builder sessions to give you some extra time out on the water before attending your course
+If you feel you may need to work on any of the above points but don’t have access to a PWC or Powerboat then contact Jetski Safaris for prices and availability on Jet Ski and Powerboat Experience builder sessions to give you some extra time out on the water before attending your course.

 - Launching and Recovery

 - Knots (bowline and round turn & 2 half hitches)